beling/book-pl/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-13: A hypothetical definition of the
 `Iterator` trait using generics</span>

-The difference is that when using generics, as in Listing 19-13, we must annotate the types in each implementation; because we can also implement `Iterator<String> for Counter` or any other type, we could have multiple implementations of `Iterator` for `Counter`.
+The difference is that when using generics, as in listing 19-13, we must annotate the types in each implementation; because we can also implement `Iterator<String> for Counter` or any other type, we could have multiple implementations of `Iterator` for `Counter`.
 In other words, when a trait has a